momothepikachu/Classic-Arcade-Game-Clone/README.md

 HTML5-Arcade-Game
 ===============================
 ## :rocket: Load the Game
- - simply load index.html in your favorite browser
+ - simply load index.html in your favorite browser!

 ## :video_game: How to Play
  - make your player reach the water, without colliding into any one of the enemies(bugs)